ipsy-md/docs/docs/open-science/research-data-management/publish.md

 Sharing your data with the scientific community is a milestone for your research, for this reason the best way to share your data and your findings with others is to make them open, transparent and especially interoperable.

-If you have followed the previous recommendations up to now, your data should be almost ready to be shared.

 ## Restrictions, sensitive data and legal aspects

 The following are the general questions that you should ask yourself when thinking of the legal aspects of sharing your research.